 Essentials for on the plane :

-A couple of changes of clothes; nappies if needed; something warm eg. a fleece or a blanket; wipes; tissues; snacks and goodies; things to do and distract!
+Pack a couple of changes of clothes; nappies if needed; something warm (a fleece or a blanket); wipes; toilet seat protector; tissues; favourite cuddly toy; snacks and goodies; things to do and distract!
 Oh, and something for your little one to suck on for take-off and landing- to help avoid ear pain.

 Things to do on the plane: